How to check if a string is a number in Python

 print(validate_decimal(".5")) # Leading decimal

-The pattern r'^\d+\.\d+$' is too rigid, requiring digits on both sides of the decimal.
-This causes it to incorrectly reject whole numbers like "42" and decimals starting with a period like ".5".
-The following code demonstrates a more flexible pattern.
+The pattern r'^\d+\.\d+$' is too rigid.
+It requires digits on both sides of the decimal point, causing it to incorrectly reject integers and numbers like ".5".
+The corrected code below offers a more flexible solution.

 import re